veraxis-protocol/veip-spec/VIP_PROCESS.md

 ## 6. Invariants

-VIP(s) may not violate foundational VEIP invariants without supermajority approval and explicit justification.
+VIPs may not violate foundational VEIP invariants without supermajority approval and explicit justification.